vorpalnet/blade/README.md

 the javadoc tool has to come from a JDK that understands them.
 This is independent of the bytecode target: docs generate on JDK 23+ while `--release` still compiles to Java 11.

-**Javadoc is a normal profile module.** It builds when the active profile lists `javadoc` (`default` and `full` do) and not otherwise — there is no `--no-javadoc` flag.
-To skip it (fast dev loops — the javadoc WAR is ~150 MB and the slowest part of the build), use a profile that omits `javadoc` (e.g. `minimal`, or a `--init` profile without it).
-Omitting it means the admin EAR assembles **without** `blade-javadoc.war`, so `/blade/javadoc` 404s on that deployment.
+**Javadoc keys off the mode.** It is the slow part (the javadoc WAR is ~150 MB), so a `--prod` release builds it and a `dev` build **skips** it — no `--no-javadoc` flag, just the mode.
+Skipping it means the admin EAR assembles **without** `blade-javadoc.war`, so `/blade/javadoc` 404s on a dev deployment.

-Because the javadoc app aggregates **every** module's apidocs, it must build after all of them.
-`build.sh` guarantees that structurally: when `javadoc` is selected it runs a **two-pass** build — first the whole project (each module generates its apidocs), then `admin/javadoc` + the admin EAR alone, over the now-complete set.
+Because the javadoc app aggregates **every** module's apidocs, it must build after all of them. `build.sh` guarantees that structurally: a prod build runs a **two-pass** reactor — first the whole project (each module generates its apidocs), then `admin/javadoc` + the admin EAR alone, over the now-complete set.
 So the WAR is never missing a module, regardless of reactor order.
 On a build JDK older than 23 the docs are dropped with a warning and the build is otherwise fine.
 The summary line says which happened:

 ```
 Javadocs:      generating (final pass → admin/javadoc → blade-javadoc.war)
-Javadocs:      SKIPPED — javadoc is in default but needs JDK 23+ (build JDK is 21); admin EAR built without blade-javadoc.war
+Javadocs:      skipped (dev build — javadoc is built for --prod releases)
 ```

 This uses the [UML Doclet](https://github.com/talsma-ict/umldoclet) to generate class diagrams (SVG) alongside the standard Javadoc HTML, with Vorpal purple branding.
 All module javadocs are bundled into `blade-javadoc.war`, which ships **inside the admin EAR** — admin WARs are not copied to `dist/` individually: